Linear B: Michael Ventris's identification as Greek

 In 1935, the British School at Athens was celebrating its fiftieth anniversary with an exhibition at Burlington House, London.
 Among the speakers was Arthur Evans, then 84 years old; a teenage Michael Ventris was present in the audience.
 In 1940, the 18-year-old Ventris had an article Introducing the Minoan Language published in the American Journal of Archaeology.
-After wartime service as a navigator with RAF Bomber Command, and a post-war year in Occupied Germany, he returned to civilian life, and completed qualification as an architect.
+After wartime service as a navigator with RAF Bomber Command, and a post-war year in occupied Germany, he returned to civilian life, and completed qualification as an architect.
 Ventris continued with his interest in Linear B, corresponding with known scholars, who usually but not always replied.

 Ventris and John Chadwick, a university lecturer in Ancient Greek philology, performed the bulk of the decipherment of Linear B between 1951 and 1953.
 At first Ventris chose his own numbering method, but later switched to Bennett's system.
 His initial decipherment was achieved using Kober's classification tables, to which he applied his own theories.
 Some Linear B tablets had been discovered on the Greek mainland.
 Noticing that certain symbol combinations appeared only on the tablets found in Crete, he conjectured that these might be names of places on the island.
 This proved to be correct.
 Working with the symbols he could decipher from this, Ventris soon unlocked much text and determined that the underlying language of Linear B was in fact Greek.
 This contradicted general scientific views of the time, and indeed Ventris himself had previously agreed with Evans's hypothesis that Linear B was not Greek.
-Ventris's first public announcement of his breakthrough came on 1 July 1952, on BBC Radio, with Ventris describing the language of Linear B as "A difficult and archaic Greek, seeing that it's five hundred years older than Homer, and written in a rather abbreviated form, but Greek nevertheless."
-Ventris' discovery was of significance in demonstrating a Greek-speaking Minoan-Mycenaean culture on Crete, and thus presenting Greek in writing centuries earlier than had been previously accepted.
+Ventris's first public announcement of his breakthrough came on 1 July 1952, on BBC Radio, with Ventris describing the language of Linear B as "[a] difficult and archaic Greek, seeing that it's five hundred years older than Homer, and written in a rather abbreviated form, but Greek nevertheless."
+Ventris's discovery was of significance in demonstrating a Greek-speaking Minoan-Mycenaean culture on Crete, and thus presenting Greek in writing centuries earlier than had been previously accepted.
 Chadwick, who helped Ventris develop his decipherment of the text and discover the vocabulary and grammar of Mycenaean Greek, noted:That any Linear B tablets are written in a language other than Greek still remains to be demonstrated; but that words and usages not exactly paralleled in later Greek occur is both certain and to be expected.
 But we must not resort to "non-Greek" whenever we come up against an insoluble problem.